apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ViewFs.md

 ### Understand the Difference

 In the key-value based mount table, view file system treats every mount point as a partition.
 There's several file system APIs which will lead to operation on all partitions.
 E.g. there's an HDFS cluster with multiple mount.
 Users want to run “hadoop fs -put file viewfs://hdfs.namenode.apache.org/tmp/” cmd to copy data from local disk to our HDFS cluster.
 The cmd will trigger ViewFileSystem to call setVerifyChecksum() method which will initialize the file system for every mount point.
-For a regex-base rule mount table entry, we couldn't know what's corresponding path until parsing.
+For a regex rule based mount table entry, we couldn't know what's corresponding path until parsing.
 So the regex based mount table entry will be ignored on such cases.
 The file system (ChRootedFileSystem) will be created upon accessing.
 But the underlying file system will be cached by inner cache of ViewFileSystem.
 ```xml
 <property>
     <name>fs.viewfs.rename.strategy</name>